1987’s The Living Daylights, one of the most underrated entries into the Bond Film series, deserves a spirited defence.

 It’s not a great Bond movie – but it is a great spy film

 Did you notice something about that plot?
-Like how it bears absolutely no resemblance to a Bond film?
-That’s right.
-There’s none of the old familiars of a Bond plot.
-Nobody is stroking a white cat and conspiring to control the world’s supply of gold/microchips/oil.
-Instead, Bond is a detective trying to figure out who the bad guy is and how best to stop him.
-The simplest description of this plot is that James Bond is caught in the crossfire of an internal spat between two KGB Generals.
+It bears absolutely no resemblance to a regular Bond film.
+There’s none of the old familiars like a stolen nuclear weapon or plan to control the world’s supply of gold/microchips/oil.
+The simplest description of this plot is that James Bond is playing detective in the middle of a spat between two KGB Generals.

-The complicated plot and lack of any real MacGuffin to this story is probably what audiences don’t like about this as a Bond movie – it’s not your regular escapist fantasy.
-The Living Daylights still carries some of the Bond essentials – the stunts, the gadgets, the Aston Martin and the martinis – but stripped of these elements, you aren’t left with a good Bond film – you have a pretty good Cold War spy film.
+The Living Daylights’ complicated plot (and lack of any real MacGuffin) is a good reason for why this isn’t a more popular Bond film.
+It still carries some of the Bond essentials – the stunts, the gadgets, the Aston Martin and the martinis – but stripped of these elements, you aren’t left with Bond going after an outrageous villain with a hairbrained scheme.
+Instead, you’re left with a pretty good Cold War spy thriller.

-When The Living Daylights was released in 1987, the Soviet Union was still embroiled in a war in Afghanistan, and the Cold War was still in effect.
-The tensions between East and West had hit another peak just four years earlier.
-But 1986 was the year that Gorbachev brought Glasnost to the West, sewing some of the seeds that would lead to the end of the Cold War.
-As a spy film, The Living Daylights does a fine job of playing on the audience’s optimism and pessimism about what to make of the Soviet Union in the years before its collapse.
+When The Living Daylights was released in 1987, the Cold War was four decades old.
+The Soviet Union was embroiled in a war in Afghanistan, and tensions between East and West hit a peak four years earlier.
+But 1986 was also the year that Gorbachev brought Glasnost to the West, leading some to the optimistic view that the Cold War could be resolved peacefully.
+The Living Daylights takes a familiar character in James Bond, and does an excellent job of building on those insecurities about who could be trusted behind the Iron Curtain – in the years before the collapse of the Soviet Union.

-Bond’s not here to stop an all-out war between the East and West, as he so often is – he’s trying to ascertain the Russians he can trust from the ones trying to kill him.
-Doing so requires him to jump between both sides of the Iron Curtain, lying about his identity all the while so that he can find the truth.
-The Russians who meet him are either greeting him with open arms or Kalashnikovs.
+Bond’s not here to stop an all-out war between the East and West, as he so often is (You Only Live Twice, The Spy Who Loved Me, Octopussy) – he’s trying to ascertain the Russians he can trust from the ones trying to kill him.
+Doing so requires him to visit some key locations of the Cold War, lying about his identity all the while so that he can find the truth.

 It’s easily the most ’80s’ of the Bond films